-The authors wish to thank Anna Khachatryan for cloning the MT genes, Steven Beasley, Brian Le and Anthony Semesi for protein purification and Arno Grbac for computer graphic design.
-The authors acknowledge support from the National Institutes of Health Protein Structure Initiative (P50 grant GM62413-01), the New Jersey Commission on Science and Technology, the Merck Genome Research Institute and the Ontario Research and Development Challenge Fund.
+The authors wish to thank Anna Khachatryan for cloning the MT genes, and Steven Beasley, Brian Le and Anthony Semesi for protein purification.
+The authors acknowledge support from the National Institutes of Health Protein Structure Initiative (P50 grant GM62413-01), the New Jersey Commission on Science and Technology, the Merck Genome Research Institute, and the Ontario Research and Development Challenge Fund.